 When you get a script with a part that might interest you, and you read the script for the first time, what is your approach then?

-Well, there are different aspects to that, because sometimes I only react emotionally to the character’s situation, sometimes it’s in the writing overall, and sometimes it’s because of the director that I’d love to work with, or if I’m doing comedy, the level of wit and sophistication that might be inherent to the piece.
-So I chose roles for many different reasons: there’s always more than one reason for me to attach myself to a project.
+Well, there are different aspects to that, because sometimes I only react emotionally to the character’s situation, sometimes it’s in writing overall, and sometimes it’s because of the director that I’d love to work with, or if I’m doing comedy, the level of wit and sophistication that might be inherent to the piece.
+So I chose roles for many different reasons; there’s always more than one reason to attach myself to a project.

 When you appear on the set for the first time, working on a new project, what expectations do you have from the film director?

 You know, it depends.
-Some directors are very much involved in the performances, they care and communicate beautifully.
+Some directors are very much involved in the performances; they care and communicate beautifully.
 That’s always an incredibly beautiful experience.
-Some directors are more interested cinematically, they may not be that involved with the actors in that specific way.
+Some directors are more interested cinematically; they may not be that involved with the actors in that specific way.
 But that’s also exciting.
-What happens sometimes in television, is that directors are basically trying to finish it on time within the production costs, and that’s not fun for an actor.
+What sometimes happens in television, is that directors are trying to finish it on time, within the production costs, and that’s not fun for an actor.
 You can feel their strain and pressure to answer to so many people above them.
-So in that case, there’s less communication between the director and the actor, while that’s my favorite part of the whole process.
+So, in that case, there’s less communication between the director and the actor, while that’s my favorite part of the whole process.

-Actress Patricia Medina once said about Orson Welles, as a director, ‘He could reach inside an actor, discover what he could do best and them made him do it better.’
+Actress Patricia Medina once said of Orson Welles, as a director, ‘He could reach inside an actor, discover what he could do best, and them made him do it better.’

-Of all the directors you worked with so far, do have a favorite one?
+Of all the directors you worked with so far, do you have a favorite one?

 You can switch easily from leading roles to supporting or character roles and back.
 How do you manage to do that?

 Yes, it has changed radically.
-But do I think that it might do more for me now, possibly, I mean it certainly wouldn’t hurt.
+But do I think that it might do more for me now, possibly; I mean it certainly wouldn’t hurt.
 But the whole machinery of Hollywood has certainly changed.
 Young actresses are now very smart in ways that we weren’t, about how to manage their careers.
 I admire that, and it’s just a different time.
-With “Victor/Victoria”, I had no idea at all that I would be nominated, it was an absolute surprise to me.
-I had never thought about it, I knew that my publicists at MGM were doing a campaign, but I was already making another movie, so I never thought that this would happen.
-And when it did, I was really dumbstruck (laughs).
-And as far as winning, I was hoping to win – who doesn’t want to win – but I never really had a sense about it.
+With “Victor/Victoria,” I had no idea at all that I would be nominated; it was an absolute surprise to me.
+I had never thought about it.
+I knew that my publicists at MGM were doing a campaign, but I was already making another movie, so I never thought this would happen.
+And when it did, I was really dumbstruck [laughs].
+And as far as winning, I was hoping to win—who doesn’t want to win—but I never really had a sense about it.

 Is it true that you turned down the Jean Seberg role in “Paint Your Wagon”?

 Yes, very much (laughs).
 I believe it was my destiny to do this in this lifetime, a hundred percent.
-I think I am truly young at heart, I have a sort of sense of wonder about life and about the unfolding of it, and I always believe the future holds many wonderful experiences for me.
+I think I am truly young at heart, I have a sort of sense of wonder about life and the unfolding of it, and I always believe the future holds many wonderful experiences for me.
 Hillary Clinton recently said, ‘You have to take everything seriously, but not personally.’
-I think that’s very true: you have to develop the ability to cope with enormous rejection, more so than other careers, because an actor is selling himself as his product and it’s devastating when someone doesn’t want you.
-So you need to have some kind of either spiritual or philosophical life that holds you strong in the face of that.
-So I would say it’s a combination of my appreciation, joy and hope for wonderful things to manifest and my durability, strength and kind of an inner steeliness: if I get knocked down, I do get back up.
+I think that’s very true: you have to develop the ability to cope with enormous rejection, more so than other careers because an actor is selling himself as his product.
+It’s devastating when someone doesn’t want you.
+So you need to have some either spiritual or philosophical life that holds you strong in the face of that.
+So I would say it’s a combination of my appreciation, joy, and hope for wonderful things to manifest and my durability, strength, and kind of inner steeliness.
+If I get knocked down, I do get back up.